kozyakin/JSRbib/html/make4ht.md

 make4ht -sc myconfig.cfg JSRbib.tex "html,0,mathjax,p-indent,charset=utf-8" " -cunihtf -utf8"
 ```

-(space in the last pair of quotes **DO NOT DELETE!**)
+(**DO NOT DELETE** space in the last pair of quotes !)

-5. To "embed" the generated .css file in .html, run additionally the following command once or twice
+5. To "embed" the created by the last command .css file in .html, run additionally the following command once or twice

 ```
 htlatex JSRbib.tex "myconfig,html,0,mathjax,p-indent,charset=utf-8,css-in" " -cunihtf -utf8"